mferracc/computorv1/README.md

 Once you have implemented the function, try running the tests using `cargo test` in the terminal.
 If everything is working as expected, all the tests will pass!
 If you see any failures, no problem - it's just a chance to make your code even better!
-Tweak things until tests goes green, and enjoy the process You've got this!
+Tweak things until tests goes green, and enjoy the process.
+You've got this!

 ---